MTM828/simple-http/README.md

  * (MTM828)[https://github.com/MTM828]: Original author of SimpleHTTP.
  * (KapitanOczywisty)[https://github.com/KapitanOczywisty">KapitanOczywisty]: Since the PHP SAPI isn't documented, using it has been a daunting task.
 I couldn't have done it without the aid of KapitanOczywisty, so thanks to him!

+## Server/Website Tutorial
+See `server-tutorial.md` to learn how to set up a website.

 ## Contributions are welcome!
 There are many things you can do to help:
 - Enter input for more `$_SERVER` indices